We may start on any note for a Major Scale, but still keep the same sound pattern. Here's how:

-Raise the last sharp (G#), a half step, and our Key becomes 'A Major'.
-Make sure you put the sharps in the proper order before you look for the last sharp.
+From this, raise the last sharp (G#), a half step, and our Key becomes 'A Major'.
+Arrange the sharps in this order before finding the last sharp.

 Again, the D Major Scale added two sharps, (F# C#).
 These happen to be in the correct order of sharps, so we can take the last sharp, C#, raise it a Half Step, and arriving at D, the name of our Key becomes D Major (or DMaj).

-Add the proper number of Flats in our scale.
-Order the flats correctly (BEADGCF), then take the 'second to last flat', and that is the name of our Key.
+Use the above Major Scales to add the proper number of Flats in our scale.
+Order the flats correctly (BEADGCF), then take the second to last flat, and that is the name of our Key.
 This is very different from sharps, and easily confused with the method for finding Sharp's Key:

 The Bb Major Scale contains 2 flats (Bb Eb).
 The 'second to last flat' in the order of flats (BEAD-GCF), is Bb.
 Bb Major becomes the Key's Name.
 Please remember to stop counting the order at the last flat, (BE...).
-Take the note before the last one counted, and that's the Name of our Key.
+Take the note before the last one counted, and that's the Name of our Key (for flats).

-Quick observation - beginning musicians usually have no idea in what Key they are playing.
-You'll probably hear many wrong notes in a beginners' band, orchestra, etc. They are failing to flat or sharp some notes in the song's Key.
+Some beginning musicians have no idea in what Key they are playing.
+You may hear some wrong notes in a beginners' band, orchestra, etc. They are failing to flat or sharp some notes in the song's Key.